You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 Once you’ve chosen your plants or the homegrown seedlings are ready, it’s time to start planting.

-Tomatoes thrive in sunlight, so ensure you have a spot in your garden that receives ample sunlight.
+Tomatoes thrive in full sun, so ensure you have a spot in your garden that gets ample sunlight.
 Next, dig a hole deep enough to accommodate the seedling’s roots, and then fill it with soil.

 Additionally, water your tomatoes thoroughly to keep them well-hydrated during the growing season.

-Now it is time to train them to grow in the right direction.
-Tomatoes thrive when they are supported by something like a cage or trellis.
+Now it’s time to support your plants as they grow.
+Tomatoes thrive when supported by a cage or trellis.

 Hardening Off